jsk336/antha-tools/anthadoc/analysis/analysis.md

 accessed by a serving thread, even as it is progressively populated as analysis facts are derived.

-The Result is a mapping from each godoc file URL (e.g. /src/pkg/fmt/print.go) to information about that file.
+The Result is a mapping from each anthadoc file URL (e.g. /src/pkg/fmt/print.go) to information about that file.
 The information is a list of HTML markup links and a JSON array of structured data values.
 Some of the links call client-side JavaScript functions that index this array.